 Working closely with the SEC Office of the Whistleblower, the SEC whistleblower lawyers at Kohn, Kohn & Colapinto helped write and modernize whistleblower rules so those who report securities fraud may be entitled to receive monetary awards.

 For over three decades, the securities fraud lawyers at Kohn, Kohn & Colapinto have represented corporate whistleblowers who courageously report violations corporate fraud laws, the Sarbanes-Oxley Act, the Foreign Corrupt Practices Act, and the Dodd-Frank Act.
-Our firm represents high-profile whistleblowers who provided the SEC with detailed information concerning illegal secrecy agreements, international corporate frauds, money laundering, and bribery.
-Through expert litigation, our law firm helped these clients win one of the largest awards ever paid by the SEC, created the leading precedent outlawing secrecy agreements and forced international companies to pay hundreds of millions of dollars in penalties under the Foreign Corrupt Practices Act.
+Our firm represents high-profile whistleblowers who provided the SEC with detailed information concerning illegal secrecy agreements, international corporate and financial frauds, money laundering, and bribery.
+Through expert litigation, our whistleblower law firm helped these clients win one of the largest awards ever paid by the SEC, created the leading precedent outlawing secrecy agreements and forced international companies to pay hundreds of millions of dollars in penalties under the Foreign Corrupt Practices Act.
 Our SEC whistleblowers have triggered over $1.5 billion in recoveries under the securities laws and related criminal laws.

-How the SEC Whistleblower Program Works
+How the Securities and Exchange Commission Whistleblower Program Works

 Whistleblower Rules Update